Jan 01, 2020 02:27PM

 Carmen and marketing manager Carly Morabito both point to the “one-stop shop” experience in a beautiful setting as a major attraction for wedding parties, and they note the area amenities also add to Belhurst’s popularity.
 There are five near-by hotels, plus Belhurst’s sister property, White Springs Manor, that offer rooms at different price points to accommodate a variety of budgets.
 Geneva has a rich array of restaurants and bars, shopping and entertainment.
 The famed gorge and racing venue at Watkins Glen is an easy forty-minute drive south along Seneca Lake’s western shoreline.
 With all the pluses, it’s no wonder that, between May and October, Belhurst Castle averages five weddings every weekend, Friday through Sunday.
 Since September there have been over 1,000 wedding inquiries looking at 2021 dates.
 Only a fraction of the calls turn into reservations but, even with that, available openings more than a year out fill fast.

 Weddings can and are scheduled outside the “season.”
 In fact, for couples on a tight budget, moving outside the May-to-October weekends makes sense, and here’s why: beginning November 1 and running through April, there’s no minimum expenditure required.
 The minimums are used by Belhurst rather than charging a venue fee—an amount paid that only covers reserving a venue space for a set number of hours.
 Instead, during the prime wedding months, Belhurst sets a minimum dollar amount to be spent at the property.
 How the couple meets the minimum is up to them.
 They can pick and choose.
-For example, hosting a rehearsal dinner at the property can go toward fulfilling the minimum expenditure.
+For example, any food, ceremony, and bar choices can go toward fulfilling the minimum expenditure.
 Minimums also vary.
 In season, for a Saturday wedding, the minimum is $12,000, but have the wedding on a Friday and it drops to $8,000, or on a Sunday and it goes to $5,000.
 And again, from November 1 through April, there’s no minimum at all.
 Carmen works with every couple to ensure they have the wedding they want to fit the budget they have.
 She isn’t kidding when she says she can make a Belhurst wedding work for every couple.
 Perhaps the emphasis on personalization stems from Belhurst being a family-owned business.
 The Reeders are on-site, daily.
 Or maybe the flexibility comes out of Belhurst’s storied history.

 Formerly a Seneca Indian village, the first non-Indian construction on the Belhurst acreage was a glass-making enterprise, first one west of Albany, called the Ontario Glass Manufacturing Company.
 When that operation halted in 1824, the land was divided among the company stockholders.
 A William DeLong won the prize, having received the largest, most desirable tract of land.
 Lickety-split, Mr. DeLong sold his most desirable tract to a Mr. Joseph Fellows, former resident of Warwickshire, England, who called Geneva home beginning in 1820.
 It’s with Fellows that Belhurst’s story takes off.